elunna/nerfhack-changelog/README.md

 * Deals shock damage when used bare-handed
 * When monks don these, they occasionally release a chain lightning blast
 * Grants MC1

+### Glyph Shard
+* This powerful gem allows the player to open a portal to a specific level.
+* To bind a level to the shard, simply (a)pply it on the desired level.
+This can only be performed once per game, so choose carefully—only one level can ever be linked.
+* Rumors say a Glyph Shard lies hidden deep within the Wyrm Caves...

 ## NEW MONSTERS